-BLUE HORIZONS students explore how to communicate vital stories about the ocean through media.
+Now in its 11th year, the BLUE HORIZONS program teaches students how to communicate vital stories about the ocean through media.

-During this 9-week summer program, students learn elements that are essential to producing documentary films – from developing a film’s core idea and story, to thinking about its impact on its audiences, to the nuts-and-bolts of video production itself.
-Then, after examining the critical issues of our region’s oceans and seashores, students develop their own stories and produce their own short documentaries.
-The films premiere at the end of the Blue Horizons program in UCSB’s new Pollock Theater.
+During this nine-week summer program, students learn elements that are essential to producing documentary films – from developing a film’s core idea and story, to thinking about its impact on its audiences, to the nuts-and-bolts of video production.
+After examining the critical issues of our region’s oceans and seashores, students develop their own stories and produce their own short documentaries.
+The films premiere at the end of the Blue Horizons program in UCSB’s Pollock Theater.

 In this media-focused world, audiences are bombarded with messages, and are left to try to make sense of an overwhelming amount of information.
 How can our messages actually cut through the clutter to help motivate new awareness, new behaviors?
 Which strategies lead to a more effective use of media?
 Today’s students need a sophisticated sense of how media works and what it does, to become better communicators themselves.